someguynamedjosh/ouroboros/README.md

 Easy self-referential struct generation for Rust.
 Dual licensed under MIT / Apache 2.0.

+Version notes:
+- Version `0.13.0` and later contain checks for additional situations which cause undefined behavior if not caught.
-Note: Version `0.11.0` and later place restrictions on derive macros, earlier versions allowed using them in ways which could lead to undefined behavior if not used properly.
+- Version `0.11.0` and later place restrictions on derive macros, earlier versions allowed using them in ways which could lead to undefined behavior if not used properly.

-Note: Version `0.10.0` and later automatically box every field.
+- Version `0.10.0` and later automatically box every field.
 This is done to prevent undefined behavior, but has the side effect of making the library easier to work with.

 Tests are located in the examples/ folder because they need to be in a crate outside of `ouroboros` for the `self_referencing` macro to work properly.